xingchen-stars-xu/psychological-distance-ai-cloud/README.md

 ## Research Goals

 1. **Measure** psychological distance across two dimensions:
-   - *Social distance*: “People like me use this.”
+   - *Social distance*: “I feel that the field of AI is accessible and open to people like me.”
-   - *Hypothetical distance*: “I’ll use this soon.”
+   - *Hypothetical distance*: “I feel informed about the latest developments and uses of AI in various fields.”

 2. **Identify** how student demographic factors (e.g., race, gender, major) influence perceived distance.